-Montevideo ranks the #1 city for best quality of life in Latin America, posing unlimited potential for software QA professionals and their US clients
+Montevideo ranks the #1 city for the best quality of life in Latin America, posing unlimited potential for software QA engineers and their US clients

 High Quality of Life in Uruguay